ShanaScogin/BayesPostEst/JOSSpaper/paper.md

 The package contains six functions:

-- `mcmcTab`: Summarize Bayesian MCMC Output
+- `mcmcTab`: Summarize Bayesian MCMC output
-- `mcmcAveProb`: Predicted Probabilities using Bayesian MCMC estimates for the "Average" Case
+- `mcmcAveProb`: Predicted probabilities using Bayesian MCMC estimates for the "Average Case"
-- `mcmcObsProb`: Predicted Probabilities using Bayesian MCMC estimates for the Average of Observed Cases
+- `mcmcObsProb`: Predicted probabilities using Bayesian MCMC estimates using the "Observed Value" approach, calculating probabilities for the average of observed cases
-- `mcmcFD`: First Differences of a Bayesian Logit or Probit model
+- `mcmcFD`: First differences of a Bayesian logit or probit model
-- `mcmcFDplot`: Plot First Differences from MCMC output
+- `mcmcFDplot`: Plot first differences from MCMC output
-- `mcmcRocPrc`: ROC and Precision-Recall Curves using Bayesian MCMC estimates
+- `mcmcRocPrc`: ROC and precision-recall curves using Bayesian MCMC estimates

 # Need and applications